NguyenCatNguyen/Information-Security/Exam/Exam2/README.md

 - `Password managers` are software programs that store and manage passwords
     - What happen when password manager is compromised?
         - Password manager is a single point of failure
-        - Password manager can be compromised by malware
-        - Password manager can be compromised by social engineering
-        - Password manager can be compromised by brute force attack
+        - Malware, social engineering, brute force attack, insider attack
-        - Password manager can be compromised by insider attack
 - `Graphical passwords` easy to remember, no need to write down
     - Draw a picture, select a point, select a color
     - Side channel attack may reveal the password